Glass Trinity, Chapter 11: Bonds of Fate

 "I've got you!" he called to her.

-She nodded grimly and channeled more chakra through the chains still connected to the Kyuubi, causing it to double over as she sealed off chakra pathways and blood flow, anything her chains could reach.
+She nodded grimly and channeled more chakra through the chains still connected to the Kyuubi, causing it to double over as she sealed off its chakra pathways and blood flow, anything her chains could reach.

 And then the world picked up where it had left off.
 The Kyuubi fell back on all fours.
 It jerked its head so hard that Mito lost control of her chakra chains and came loose.
-She and Hashirama flew backward and crash-landed on the ground about a hundred yards away, saved only by Hashirama's quick reflexes.
+She and Hashirama flew backwards together and crash-landed on the ground about a hundred yards away, saved only by Hashirama's quick reflexes.
 He summoned an enormous plant from underground with thick, fleshy leaves strong enough to cushion their impact and save them a few broken bones.

 Hashirama coughed as he pulled himself up and crawled toward Mito.
+"You okay?"

 The Kyuubi snarled as Madara continued to launch devastating wind-enhanced fire techniques at it from the ground.
 But when it threw its head back and inhaled deeply, Hashirama knew they were out of time.